daemonX10/Notes/02_programming_tools/01_python_ml/theory_questions.md

 ## Question 19

-**Explaincross-validationand where it fits in themodel trainingprocess.**
+**Explain cross-validation and where it fits in the model training process.**

 **Answer:** _[To be filled]_